Isa Genzken: Genzken's impact

 Genzken's work has undoubtedly impacted art culture through her unique ability to create sculptures out of many materials such as wood, plaster, concrete, steel, epoxy resin, and even household kitchen materials, as seen in her "Babies" semblance from 1997.
 Genzken redefined the art of creating sculptures and even combated discrimination against sculpture art in the 60s and 70s as she pursued her unique talent.
 Simply put, her work has been seen as an attempt to encourage and broaden the art of sculpture without eliminating it.
 Genzken's art and media have always stayed true to the logic of her work, which continues to be contradictory, unpredictable, and in opposition throughout the sculpture.
 Her sculptures have even been recognized as art that creates illusions with the mind and opens the imagination of the viewer.

 Exhibitions

 Genzken's first solo exhibition was held in 1976 at the Konrad Fischer Gallery in Düsseldorf, and her first exhibition with Galerie Buchholz was in 1986 in Cologne.
-Her first solo show in the U.S. was mounted by Jack Shainman Gallery, New York, in 1989.
-Genzken represented Germany at the Venice Biennale in 2007.
-She participated in the 2003 Venice Biennale and, in 2002, Documenta 11 in Kassel, Germany.
-She was the subject of a major retrospective in 2009, jointly organized by the Museum Ludwig, Cologne and the Whitechapel Art Gallery, London.
-Other solo exhibitions in the past decade include Malmö Konsthall, Sweden (2008); the Camden Arts Centre, London (2006); the Photographers' Gallery, London (2005); the Kunsthalle Zürich (2003); and the Lenbachhaus, Munich (2003).
-Artist Dan Graham included Genzken's work in his "Deep Comedy" show at Marian Goodman Gallery, New York, in 2008.
-Her recent shows included collaborative work with Kai Althoff and Wolfgang Tillmans, in whose exhibition space "Between Bridges" she exhibited in 2008.
-She is the subject of Elizabeth Peyton's painting Isa (Isa Genzken 1980) (2010).
-In 2015/16 she organised the exhibition 'Mach dich hübsch' in the Stedelijk Museum in Amsterdam.

 From November 23, 2013 to March 10, 2014, "Isa Genzken: Retrospective" was on view at the Museum of Modern Art.
 The exhibition then traveled to the Museum of Contemporary Art Chicago, and Dallas Museum of Art.